The Doctrine of the Heart, the Russian

 Leo Tolstoy, Helena Blavatsky and Feodor Dostoevsky lived the universal aspect of Russian Culture

-It was in the United States, India and the United Kingdom that H. P. Blavatsky lived and worked most since her public career began in September 1875.
+It was in the United States, India and the United Kingdom that H. P. Blavatsky lived and worked most since her public work for the good of mankind began in September 1875.

-The fourth country to receive the most magnetism from that great source of occult energies was her native Russia-Ukraine.
+The fourth country to receive a large amount of magnetism from that great source of occult energies was her native Russia, which then included Ukraine.

-Russia plays the role of an occult, geographical and cultural bridge between Asia and Europe.
-As long as H. P. Blavatsky lived, she was the perfect expression of that spiritual bridging.
-This is one of the reasons why Russia and Ukraine have a long-term importance for the theosophical movement.
+Russia plays the role of a spiritual, geographical and cultural bridge between Asia and Europe.
+As long as H. P. Blavatsky lived, she was the perfect expression of such a bridge.
+This is one of the reasons why Russia has a long-term importance for the theosophical movement.

-The answer may have to do with a paradox present in the Russian soul.
-Since early 19th century, Russia has had two strong cultural trends: the Slavophilism and the Westernizing trend.
-The pseudo-theosophy of Annie Besant, which has been influential, is “Westernizer” and has no true connection with Russian culture.
+The answer is provided by a paradox present in the Russian soul.
+Since the early 19th century, Russia has had two strong cultural trends: Slavophilism and the Westernizing trend, or the feeling of respect for Russian culture and the thoughtless adhesion to Western culture.
+The pseudo-theosophy of Annie Besant, which has been dominant in the movement, is “Westernizer” and has no true connection with Russian spiritual tradition or Eastern culture.

 “The Westernizers, on the contrary”, Lossky proceeds, “believed that Russia had to learn from the West and go through the same process of development.
 They wanted Russia to assimilate European science and secular enlightenment.
 They took little interest in religion or, if they were religious, they did not see the value of Orthodoxy and were inclined to exaggerate the shortcomings of the Russian Church.
 With regard to social problems some of them greatly valued political freedom and others supported socialism in one form or another.
 Some historians of Russian culture believe that these two opposed tendencies have been preserved to this day under different names and in different forms.
 It should be noted that some Westernizers passed through several stages in their development and, either at the beginning or at the end of their life, considerably departed from the typical Westernizers’ standpoint.”

 H.P.B. was a cosmopolitan.
 She questioned Western society and its materialistic inclinations.
-In more than one aspect she saw Russia with the eyes of a Slavophil, and Katkov, the editor of the Russian newspaper which published articles by H.P.B., was a Slavophil of note.
+In more than one aspect she saw Russia with the eyes of a Slavophile, and Mikhail Katkov, the editor of the Russian language articles by H.P.B., was a Slavophile of note.

 Being herself a bridge between East and West, H.P.B. lived long years in Western countries while teaching Eastern esoteric wisdom.
-She expressed in her articles deep admiration for Dostoevsky and Tolstoy – two Slavophils.
+In her articles she expressed deep admiration for Dostoevsky and Tolstoy – two Slavophiles.